-An aged, retired Sherlock Holmes deals with early dementia, as he tries to remember his final case, and a mysterious woman, whose memory haunts him.
+An aged, retired Sherlock Holmes deals with dementia, as he tries to remember his final case, and a mysterious woman, whose memory haunts him.
 He also befriends a fan, the young son of his housekeeper, who wants him to work again.

 The story is set in 1947, following a long-retired Holmes living in a Sussex village with his housekeeper and her young son.
-But then he finds himself haunted by 30-year old case.
-Holmes memory isn't what it used to be, so he only remembers fragments of the case: a confrontation with an angry husband, a secret bond with his beautiful but unstable wife.
+But then he finds himself haunted by a thirty-year old case.
+Holmes memory isn't what it used to be, so he only remembers fragments of the case: a confrontation with an angry husband, and a secret bond with his beautiful, but unstable wife.

 13 of 18 people found this review helpful.